dotnet/csharplang/proposals/improved-interpolated-strings.md

 Some builders might want to be passed as ref parameters (either `in` or `ref`).
 Should we allow either?
 And if so, what will a `ref` builder look like? `ref $""` is confusing, as you're not actually passing the string by ref, you're passing the builder that is created from the ref by ref, and has similar potential issues with async methods.

+_Answer_:

+We want to support this.
+The spec has been updated to reflect this.
+The rules should reflect the same rules that apply to extension methods on value types.

 ### Interpolated strings through binary expressions and conversions